Day at Legislature: February 26, 2019: Members Visit Legislative Offices and Compare Notes from Visits

 The Pioneer Award was established in 2016 by the NC Coalition on Aging to recognize individuals who have made long-time outstanding contributions to the field of aging in North Carolina.
-We are pleased to recognize three recipients of the Award this year.
-Dick and Dee Hatch, and Polly Williams.
-All three have been long time passionate aging advocates and leaders of the Coalition.
-Their work over the years has helped to guide the development of the Coalition and to ensure that addressing the needs of our state’s older citizens remains the focus of all the Coalition does.
+The Coalition is pleased to recognize the following recipients of the Award who have been long time passionate aging advocates in the state:

-Rep. Donna White (right) who is accompanied by Mary Bethel, President of the Coalition on Aging, was the featured speaker at the Coalition's meeting on June 23, 2017.
+Rep. Donna White (right) who is accompanied by Mary Bethel, Executive Director of the Coalition on Aging, was the featured speaker at the Coalition's meeting on June 23, 2017.